 July Planets

-Venus and Mars are slowly drawing together and after sunset, you can see both to the west and will appear in the same field of view with binoculars.
+Venus and Mars are slowly drawing together, and after sunset, you can see both to the west, which will appear in the same field of view with binoculars.
 Between the 11th and 14, they should be visible in the same field of view in a low-powered telescope.
 Their closest pass occurs on the 13th.

 July Meteor Showers

 The Delta Aquarids is an average shower that can produce up to 20 meteors per hour at its peak.
 It is produced by debris left behind by comets Marsden and Kracht.
-The shower runs annually from July 12 to August 23.
-It peaks this year on the night of July 28 and the morning of July 29.
-This is a great year for this shower because the new moon means dark skies for what should be excellent.
+The shower runs annually from July 12th to August 23rd.
+It peaks this year on the night of July 28th and the morning of July 29th.
+This is a great year for this shower because the new Moon means dark skies for what should be excellent.
 The best viewing will be from a dark location after midnight.
-Meteors will radiate from the constellation Aquarius, but can appear anywhere in the sky.
+Meteors will radiate from the constellation Aquarius but can appear anywhere in the sky.

 July Deep Space Objects

-Summer can be a wonderful time for stargazing and despite the light evenings, there's much to be seen in the night sky at this time of year.
+Summer can be a wonderful time for stargazing; despite the light evenings, there's much to be seen in the night sky at this time of year.

-The first stunning summer deep-sky object is the rather large summer Milky Way in Sagittarius, Scutum, Ophiuchus and Aquila.
+The first stunning summer deep-sky object is the large Milky Way in Sagittarius, Scutum, Ophiuchus and Aquila.
 It is a particularly awe-inspiring sight, especially from dark sky sites.
-To get a good view of it from the UK it is best to travel to a site with a very clear southern horizon.
+To get a good view of it from the UK, it is best to travel to a site with a very clear southern horizon.

 Nestled within the Milky Way in the constellation of Sagittarius, just above the spout of the Teapot asterism, you'll find the Lagoon Nebula (M8).
 It's a great object to look at with binoculars and even better in a small telescope.